folio-org/folio-sample-modules/README.md

 ## What is a module

-A module is a stand-alone unit of functionality that follows Folio's ecosystem guidelines (interfaces and schemas) and conventions; so that Okapi (Folio's middleware/API gateway) can forward requests to it and Stripes (Folio's UI Toolkit) can produce a user interface for it.
+A module is a stand-alone unit of functionality that follows FOLIO's ecosystem guidelines (interfaces and schemas) and conventions; so that Okapi (FOLIO's middleware/API gateway) can forward requests to it and Stripes (FOLIO's UI Toolkit) can produce a user interface for it.

 At the moment we support several types of modules: